conaticus/percolation/README.md

 ## Usage

+⚠ Warning: The grid size cannot be above 1/2 of the window size, otherwise the grid will not render.
+If you wish to test a larger grid, please increase the window size to at least 2x the desired grid size in the rendering.c file.

 User Mode: `bin user [grid size]`\
 Random Mode: `bin random [milliseconds interval] [grid size]`

-The `milliseconds interval` can be set to zero for a raw performance test.
+The `milliseconds interval` can be set to zero fastest possible simulation.
 You can also change the parameters in the Makefile and call `make run`.

 ## Setup